Series

 How feature growth quietly separates products from their identity

 Features accumulate faster than meaning.
-Users feel drift as friction—"cluttered," "harder to use," "not sure who this is for"—long before they can name it.
+Users feel drift as friction long before they can name it.
 How to recognize misalignment before it compounds.

 4